 Ireland Golf Vacations

 Ireland is very popular with golfers, they will tell you that a visit to the ‘The Emerald Isle’ is like finding a friend for life and the golf is brilliant.
 The land is beautiful; the turbulent history stretches back 6000 years and is rich in myths and legends.
-The traditions are fascinating, fairs, festivals, music including some odd instruments, fiercely competitive dancing and joke telling, particularly one-liners.
+The traditions are fascinating, fairs, festivals, music including some odd instruments, fiercely competitive dancing and joke-telling, particularly one-liners.
 The Irish also love a good excuse for a party and the pubs are at the heart of Irish cultural, social and musical life.
 They are not places just to drink, but to talk, listen to poetry, traditional music, eat delicious food and of course not forgetting the Guinness.
-There is something for everyone, a spectacular coastline with great beaches, horse racing, fishing, water sports, gastronomic dining opportunities, historic sites, social history, and traditional crafts such as the world famous Waterford Crystal.
+There is something for everyone, spectacular coastline with great beaches, horse racing, fishing, water sports, gastronomic dining opportunities, historic sites, social history, and traditional crafts such as the world-famous Waterford Crystal.
 The cities are vibrant and cosmopolitan, not too big but plenty to see and do.

 The most popular golfing areas are highlighted below: